Skip to main content

 Scope and Contents

-These records consist of minutes, correspondence, membership lists, newsletters, publications, photographs, and maps created by the Georgia Appalachian Trail Club.
+These records consist of minutes, correspondence from Benton MacKaye and the U.S. Forest Service, membership lists, newsletters, publications, photographs, and maps created by the Georgia Appalachian Trail Club.

 Dates